DevMountain/DevMtn-Node-Introduction/README.md

 ## Step 5
 ### Summary
+Now that we have a working server will can start making endpoints and mutating some data.
 In this step we will create a global object called `user` that will have some default properties.
 This will be the object we will modify and read through endpoints we'll create in the following steps.

 ### Instructions
 Let's start by creating an object under `app` called `user`.
 Let's give it some properties: `username`, `password`, and `email`.
 The values can be whatever strings you like.